pyFFTW/pyFFTW/docs/source/tutorial.rst

 Configuring FFTW planning effort and number of threads
 ------------------------------------------------------
-The user my set the default number of threads used by the interfaces and builders at run time by assigning to ``pyfftw.config.NUM_THREADS``.
+The user may set the default number of threads used by the interfaces and builders at run time by assigning to ``pyfftw.config.NUM_THREADS``.
 Similarly the default
 `planning effort <http://www.fftw.org/fftw3_doc/Planner-Flags.html>`_